rania3103/ebay-women-fragrance-analysis/README.md

 2. **Exploratory Data Analysis:** Analyze relationships between product prices, availability, brands, and sales volumes.
 3. **Correlation Analysis:** Determine correlations between different variables such as price, brand, and sales.
 4. **Visualizations:** Create visual representations of the data to better understand trends and patterns in the market.

+## Findings
+- Products with lower prices tend to have higher sales, which was inferred from scatter plots and correlation analysis.
+- The brand of a fragrance has a minor influence on its price.
+- Sales have shown an increasing trend over time, while prices have slightly decreased.
+- Different types of fragrance products have varying price ranges.
+- Higher availability is associated with higher sales, indicating the importance of stock levels in driving sales.